kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 1/Module 1.md

 Want to learn more about journey mapping?
 Read about the process USA. gov used and how they leveraged personas to create journey maps.

 - [Journey Mapping the Customer Experience: A USA.gov Case Study](https://digital.gov/2015/08/12/journey-mapping-the-customer-experience-a-usa-gov-case-study/)

+## Contemporary Practices in Developing Digital Services

+Now that we’ve covered the common denominator of all digital services development, let’s explore contemporary practices outlined in the U.S. Digital Services Playbook.
+Take this section for what it is—a survey, not an exhaustive list, of current practices.
+Remember that keeping pace with current technologies takes a concerted effort.
+Consider this a starting point for building your digital service development know-how.

+As procurement professionals, you are critical in shaping how the government invests in digital services.
+Modern approaches like Agile, Human-Centered Design (HCD), and DevSecOps aren’t just buzzwords—they're proven strategies that lead to better outcomes.
+These methods help government teams and contractors adapt quickly to changing needs, deliver working features faster, and reduce costly rework.
+They also provide greater transparency into contractor performance, helping ensure taxpayer dollars are used efficiently and effectively.
+Understanding how these approaches work—and how to look for them in proposals—can help you support more informed acquisitions and more successful digital service projects.